stjjk/Eason_BlueStampPortfolio/index.md

 For my first milestone, I built the arm that will move the laser in two dimensions.
 I first designed mounts for both servos that would secure them either to a breadboard or a servo horn.
 Then, I assembled the arm with the mounts and attached the laser with screws to the servo horn.
 Finally, I attached the servos to the breadboard with male to male wires and attached a power supply module with male to male wires to supply power from a USB charger adapter.
 One of the most important things I had to do in Milestone 1 was making sure a screw would fit in the screw hole I designed in the 3d print but also be short enough to secure the servo.
 Also, I had to get the dimensions correct for the second mount.
 After failing with multiple models that were too long or the wrong part, I sanded down the hole to fit the servo horn.

+# Challenges

+One challenge I faced was when designing the mounts for the servos.
+The bottom mount neeeded a hole in the side for the servo's wires to fit through.
+There was

 My project is an automated cat laser
 I have assembled the arm with mounts for both servos and attached the laser via screw to the servo horn Challenges include: power not enough to power both servos